 - Clinical experiences may overlap such that one patient encounter could count for two categories, but a single visit may not count for more than two categories. - When observing patient care during the orientation process in a preceptor site, students may count this time toward the clinical hour requirement. - Patient visits cannot be counted toward required clinical experiences if they are only observed.
-Exceptions: Midwifery students may count four observed births and Psychiatric-Mental Health students may count therapy visit types, both group and individual. - Students may count four hours toward the clinical hour requirement for attending a Case Day.
-Students may count six hours, rather than four for attending, toward the clinical hour requirement for presenting at an in-person Case Day. - For virtual case days: clinical students in attendance count actual hours in the meeting, and presenters count actual attendance hours plus two (2) hours' time for preparation time. - Students may count a maximum of two Case Days toward the clinical hour requirement (not to exceed 10 hours total). - Students may count attendance at staff meetings in the clinical site toward the clinical hour requirement (not to exceed four hours total). - Students may count up to four hours toward the clinical hour requirement for attending a professional organization meeting; with a maximum of two professional organization meetings toward the clinical hour requirement.
-The RCF must approve these meetings prior to attendance for these to count. - Students may count up to 4 hours of clinical orientation if required by the site. - Students may count continuing education programs toward the clinical hour requirement if approved by the Clinical Director. - In no instance may a student record more than 30 hours of non-direct patient care (exclusive of clinical course simulations) as defined above.
+Exceptions: Psychiatric-Mental Health students may count therapy visit types, both group and individual. - For in-person Case Days: Clinical students earn four (4) conference hours for attending.
+When presenting, clinical students earn six (6) conference hours. - For virtual Case Days: Clinical students earn conference hours for their actual attendance time.
+When presenting, clinical students earn conference hours for their actual attendance time plus two (2) hours for preparation. - Students may count a maximum of two (2) Case Days toward the clinical hour requirement (not to exceed 10 hours total). - Students may count attendance at staff meetings in the clinical site toward the clinical hour requirement (not to exceed four hours total). - Students may count up to four (4) hours toward the clinical hour requirement for attending a professional organization meeting; with a maximum of two (2) professional organization meetings toward the clinical hour requirement.
+The RCF must approve these meetings prior to attendance for these to count. - Students may count up to four (4) hours of clinical orientation if required by the site. - Students may count continuing education programs toward the clinical hour requirement if approved by the Clinical Director. - In no instance may a student record more than thirty (30) conference hours of non-direct patient care (exclusive of clinical course simulations) as defined above.